Generalized Fermat's principle and Snell's law for cone structures and applications: Snell cone geodesics

 \section{Snell cone geodesics}

-As we have seen in Theorem~\ref{thm:snell} and Corollary~\ref{thm:reflection}, refracted and reflected trajectories are, in general, critical points of the arrival time functional.
+As we have seen in Theorem~\ref{thm:snell}(I) and Corollary~\ref{thm:reflection}(II), refracted and reflected trajectories (introduced in Definition~\ref{def:directions}) are, in general, critical points of the arrival time functional.
 Here we will take a step forward and identify the trajectories that can be, in addition, global extrema.
-Throughout this section, if $ \gamma_u $ is an incident trajectory and $ \gamma_r $ its corresponding (non-exceptional) reflected or refracted one, we will use the notation $ \gamma_u \cup \gamma_r $ to denote the complete trajectory resulting from the concatenation of $ \gamma_u $ and $ \gamma_r $.
+Throughout this section, if $ \gamma_u $ is an incident trajectory and $ \gamma_r $ its corresponding reflected or refracted one, we will use the notation $ \gamma_u \cup \gamma_r $ to denote the complete trajectory resulting from the concatenation of $ \gamma_u $ and $ \gamma_r $.